njuicsgz/kubernetes/netconf/通过flannel配置Docker网络.md

 * 4.1 Containers of differrent host can ping each other
 * 4.2 Containers has route to access public IP, e.g. ping qq.com
 ```
 If you cannot ping qq.com, it may be the masquerade error.
-Please reflush the nat table with iptables -t nat -F and restart docker and the container can access the outside world.
+Please reflush the nat table with 'iptables -t nat -F' and restart docker and the container can access the outside world.
 ```